How it works, and who it serves

 The MOM Project uses a different brand of pump from the hospital.
 It meets the strict standards we've set for hygiene, ease of use, and efficiency.
 These standards were created in collaboration with hospital Lactation Consultants.

-We provide the accessories required to make her hospital pumping kit work with our machines so families do not have to purchase any supplies to use our program.
+We provide the accessories required to make this hospital pumping kit work with our machines so families do not have to purchase any supplies to use our program.

 Each kit includes a pump, the required accessories, an insulated cooler bag and ice pack so she can transport her milk safely from home to the hospital.
 The mother also receives a directory of breastfeeding clinics and assistance programs in Calgary for support outside the NICU.